Perfect toddler & child snacks on the move

-These pre-packages snacks are great for grab-on-the-go, but we warned “fruit” isn’t always one of the key ingredients.
+These pre-packaged snacks are great for grab-on-the-go, but we warned “fruit” isn’t always one of the key ingredients.

 Mixing in a few extra mini choc-chip cookies can be a fun addition to their snack pack.

-These fit in the dry ceral and whole grains category but definitely at the more sugary end of the scale so include sparingly.
+These fit in the dry cereal and whole grains category but are definitely at the more sugary end of the scale so include them sparingly.

 These chewy little treats are what we keep up our sleeve for special rewards, and also an awesome one for keeping in your handbag ready for flights so kids can suck on them for take-off and landing to help equally ear pressure – you can see more of our flying with kids tips here.